mojontwins/VANE/readme.md

 I know the feeling, that's why I have writen a small doc on how I built the demo project, step by step.
 Check `tutorial.md`

 Copyleft 2015 by The Mojon Twins.
-Special thanks to Jon Cortazar from Rel3vo for helping making VANE "not crap".
+Special thanks to Jon Cortazar from Relevo for helping making VANE "not crap".